mvelinder/ped_draw/README.md

 ![4gen.png](examples/images/4gen.png "4gen.png")

 ## Limitations
-- Does not work with multi-kindred ped files, you must subset first
+- Works with multiple kindreds in the same input ped file, but for best results subset in single kindreds before inputting
-- Some slightly wonky behavior with 8 or more children per set of parents
+- Some slightly wonky lines with 8 or more children per set of parents